-Felt is produced through a process of interlocking loose fibres together until they form a single matted unit, which is flattened and cut to size.
-The interlocking process is achieved through a combination of agitation and using heat to relax fibres that then lock more snugly together when cooled.
+Felt is produced through a process of interlocking loose fibers together until they form a single matted unit, which is flattened and cut to size.
+The interlocking process is achieved through a combination of agitation and using heat to relax fibers that then lock more snugly together when cooled.
 At the mill, this process is stopped when the material is felted “enough” but if you need a felt that is denser you can repeat a similar process, outlined below, in order to process your felt a second or even third time.

 PRO: works best when you need to produce a stiffer felt that is still very soft and very flexible.
 This method holds up the best to being handled and washed.